WearyMonkey/ngtemplate-loader/README.md

 ## Webpack Config

-It's recommended to adjust your `webpack.config` so `ngtemplate!html!` is applied automatically on all files ending with `.html`:
+It's recommended to adjust your `webpack.config` so `ngtemplate!html!` is applied automatically on all files ending with `.html`.
+For Webpack 1 this would be something like:

 ``` javascript
 module.exports = {